 The SSA is constantly changing laws, guidelines, and regulations.
 The criteria required for medical approval sometimes changes and listing are often updated or added to the Blue Book, which is the medical guide used by the SSA.

-Advocates and attorneys must stay updated on the changes, and by doing so, they will know what is required to get a claim and the best way to proceed with a claim.
+Advocates and Social Security attorneys must stay updated on the changes, and by doing so, they will know what is required to get a claim and the best way to proceed with a claim.
 The claims process is challenging, and your odds of a successful claim improve when you have the help of a knowledgeable advocate or attorney.

 A non-attorney advocate cannot do everything that a disability attorney can do.
 As an example, a disability attorney is more experienced and prepared to question the medical experts and vocational experts at the hearing than a non-attorney advocate would be.

 Disability claims can be denied because the expert testimony isn’t challenged, and an attorney can make a difference in that aspect of your claim.
 While advocates do undergo training, attorneys have undergone more extensive training and they have a better grasp of Social Security regulations and rules than a non-attorney advocate.